 Due to major advancements in medicine and technology, innovative and effective types of new treatment for skin cancer often make for sensational headlines.
-Yet, one technique has withstood the test of time – Mohs micrographic surgery (MMS), developed in the 1930s by Dr. Frederick Mohs.
+Yet, one technique has withstood the test of time – Mohs micrographic surgery, developed in the 1930s by Dr. Frederick Mohs.

 This procedure has regained popularity in the past decade due to various improvements in the technique as well as its extreme effectiveness in treating a wide variety of skin cancers.
-The staff of cosmetic and medical skin experts at West Dermatology in Arizona, Nevada, and California is proud to offer MMS for patients in a comfortable, safe environment.
+The staff of cosmetic and medical skin experts at West Dermatology in Arizona, Nevada, and California is proud to offer Mohs for patients in a comfortable, safe environment.

-If you have been diagnosed with skin cancer or need a screening, call West Dermatology at 888-554-8740 or fill out our online contact form to schedule a consultation.
+If you have been diagnosed with skin cancer or need a screening, contact West Dermatology today to schedule a consultation.
 With offices in Hillcrest, Las Vegas, Phoenix, and other cities, we are the southwest US leader in comprehensive cancer care and treatment.
 Mohs surgery for skin cancer or other treatment options may be the most effective treatment for your skin cancer treatment needs.

 What is Mohs?

 Mohs surgery is a precise surgical procedure for treating skin cancer through a special integration of pathology and surgery.
 During this highly detailed procedure, cancer-infected skin is progressively removed and examined, layer by layer, until nothing but healthy, cancer-free tissue is left.